PhotoModeler Software Version Numbering System

 You may also see a 4th series of digits – this is the build number and is an internal number we use to track the program ‘build’ sequence.

-In this way the first number of the release version no longer signifies a major new release (as it did in the past for v3, v4, v5, v6) but instead indicates the year of the release.
+In this way, the first number of the release version no longer signifies a major new release (as it did in the past for v3, v4, v5, v6) but instead indicates the year of the release.
 Other advantages, with the year-based version numbering, are that you can tell quickly if your version is recent, and you can see if Eos is keeping up with its updates!
-Occasionally a release near the end of the year will be dated the next year (just like car models!) – so a release in Dec.
-2014, might be called 2015.0.
+Occasionally a release near the end of the year will be dated the next year (just like car models!) – so a release in Nov.
+2021, might be called 2022.0.